 Unfortunately for Person, after this, "Fruity Rudy" happened to him.

-Inverted in NCIS.
+Inverted Trope.
 DiNozzo and McGee would be reasonably capable of killing when necessary, and Gibbs is obviously an expert.
 However, Ziva, though she does have moments of ambiguity, is normally more open about her ability at killing people than any of the male characters and is quite proud of it.
 (Or so she claims.)

 There is also the Episode "Probie" where McGee shoots someone, apparently for the first time, and spends the rest of the episode feeling horribly guilty about it.
 (Due in part to doubt as to whether he shot the right person.)

 Later in the series, it's revealed that an early form of the agency, the NIS, sent probies on kill assignments to test their mettle (similar to the "red test" featured in Chuck).

 Night Gallery: The episode "Clean Kills".
 A wealthy hunter tries to force his son to kill a deer by threatening to disinherit him.